-1.14 The chair(4) of the Bartlett Real Estate Institute at UCL observes: house builders will be only one of many parts of the economy affected - home purchases will be among the first decisions to be put on hold in the event of both social and economic uncertainty and there will be a fall in transactions.
+1.18 The chair(5) of the Bartlett Real Estate Institute at UCL observes: house builders will be only one of many parts of the economy affected - home purchases will be among the first decisions to be put on hold in the event of both social and economic uncertainty and there will be a fall in transactions.
 The construction industry is likely to reduce the amount of new homes built thus offsetting the inevitable fall in demand; overall some schemes will be mothballed.
+However, the continuation of Central Government incentives over the last year, has maintained a healthy housing market for new homes.

-1.15 Arising from the pandemic it is inevitable there will be consequent changes within society:
+1.19 Arising from the pandemic it is inevitable there will be consequent changes within society: